searchlight/icinga-operator/docs/hostfacts.md

 #### Using SSL
 If your cluster is running inside a shared network (eg, DigitalOcean), you should enable SSL.
 If you want to set SSL certificate, do the following:

- - Generate certificates and key.
-See process [here](/docs/certificate.md).
+ - Generate a single pair of CA certificate and key.
+Then generate a separate SSL certificate pair for each node in your cluster.
+See the steps [here](/docs/certificate.md).
- - Use flags to pass the path to certificates to hostfacts.
+ - Use flags to pass the path to node specific certificates to its hostfact binary.

 ```ini
 # Basic auth